FAQs

 Q: How does one become a Board Member?

-A: The Mouth will formally notify the band of the application period to be on the Endowment Board.
-Anyone can notify the Mouth, via e-mail, of their interest in being on the Endowment Board.
-The Band Council and Endowment Board may also seek out and recommend candidates.
-The Band Council will consider the applicants and make the appointments.
-Feel free to contact any of the current Endowment Board Members for more information.
-The board members determine the officers within the Board of Directors (President, Treasurer and Secretary).
+A: The Mouth formally notifies band members of the application period to be on the Endowment board.
+Any band member can notify the Mouth, via e-mail, of their interest in being on the Endowment board.
+The Band Council and Endowment board may also seek out and recommend candidates.
+The Band Council considers applicants and makes appointments.
+Feel free to contact any of the current Endowment board members for more information.
+The board members determine the officers within the Board of Directors (President, Vice President, Treasurer and Secretary).

 Q: How do I apply for funds for a project that will support the Band or musical community?